The Impact of 5G on Streaming (Update)December 21, 2022

 - Supports Mobile-First Applications and Richer Experiences: 5G will extend advanced streaming capabilities (augmented reality, interactivity, artificial intelligence) beyond the home to include mobile users without a Wi-Fi connection.
 Connectivity improvements will remove barriers to using streaming for various applications via mobile and connected devices.

-- Democratizes Video: What was once the purview of professional broadcasters — plenty of processing power and high-speed connectivity — will be accessible to everyone once 5G is in place.
-There will no longer be a need to invest in expensive infrastructure like satellite trucks and content distributors will have much more flexibility in how they go about video production.
+- Democratizes Video: What was once the purview of professional broadcasters — plenty of processing power and high-speed connectivity — will be accessible to everyone, everywhere, once 5G is in place.
+The rollout of 5G will lessen the need to invest in expensive infrastructure like satellite trucks, giving content distributors more flexibility in how they go about video production.